Rome

 Rocco Forte Hotel De La Ville

-The Rocco Forte palace that has reinvented Roman luxury at the top of the Via Sistina, between Trinité-des-Monts and Piazza di Spagna.
+The Rocco Forte palace that has reinvented Roman luxury at the top of Via Sistina, between Trinité-des-Monts and Piazza di Spagna.

 What makes this hotel unique